NMGroup – Power Line Route Optimisation in a Finite Spatial Grid #SWI2015

 Building new infrastructure such as transmission lines, roads, rail, etc. is always a source of controversy.
-High voltage transmission lines blight the landscape they are constructed on, bringing social, environmental and economic detriment to the areas they run through, equally they form the fabric of modern infrastructure enabling efficient transfer of power across the country.
+High voltage transmission lines blight the landscape they are constructed on, bringing social, environmental, and economic detriment to the areas they run through, equally they form the fabric of modern infrastructure enabling efficient transfer of power across the country.
 As such it is vital that optimal routes are chosen.
-Optimal routing provides a cost effective, socially acceptable and environmentally friendly route.
-Determining the route for new line build is a complex issue and routing criteria/ engineering specification vary from place to place.
-Network Mapping (NM) has experience in the optimum spotting of towers after the route corridor has been defined (vertical routing), this expertise led us to realise that there is potential to reduce saving in the construction of new lines if Network Mapping is also involved in the generation of the route corridor (horizontal routing).
-This SWI problem is concerned with the development of systematic and robust methodology for routing new infrastructure, ideally taking into consideration all the relevant factors involved in the siting of power lines in the particular area of interest.
+Optimal routing provides a cost-effective, socially acceptable, and environmentally friendly route.
+Determining the route for a new line build is a complex issue and routing criteria/ engineering specifications vary from place to place.
+Network Mapping (NM) has experience in the optimum spotting of towers after the route corridor has been defined (vertical routing), this expertise led us to realize that there is potential to reduce saving in the construction of new lines if Network Mapping is also involved in the generation of the route corridor (horizontal routing).
+This SWI problem is concerned with the development of a systematic and robust methodology for routing new infrastructure, ideally taking into consideration all the relevant factors involved in the siting of power lines in the particular area of interest.

-The next stage is to use more precise geospatial datasets to inform the route selection, and also considers cost to land (or site a support) at a particular location, and the cost to jump, or oversail conductor over a particular location.
+The next stage is to use more precise geospatial datasets to inform the route selection and also considers the cost to land (or site support) at a particular location, and the cost to jump, or oversail conductor over a particular location.

 The next step considers joining all the chosen landing locations together by straight lines, thus taking fractions of each spatial location and ensuring the optimal route is still chosen.